- A.B., Biology, Dartmouth College, Hanover, NH 1968

-I retired in 2011 after 37 years of teaching at the University of Nevada, Reno long enough to have had several sets of parents and children as students.
+I retired in 2011 after 37 years of teaching at UNR, long enough to have had several sets of parents and children as students.
 I studied the behavior and ecology of mammals as familiar as beavers and wild horses and as unfamiliar as kangaroo rats.
 Most recently I have been interested in the evolution of personalities in kangaroo rats, asking why some are shy and others are bold and why males seem to have more variable personalities than females.

 - 2011.
 Jenkins, S. H. Sex differences in repeatability of food-hoarding behavior of kangaroo rats.
 Animal Behavior 81:1155-1162.

 - 2011.
 Dochtermann, N. A. and S. H. Jenkins.
 Developing multiple hypotheses in behavioral ecology.
 Behavioral Ecology and Sociobiology 65:37-45.